Families on the Go

 Conserve time, money and paper with First Service Federal Credit Union’s convenient checking accounts with FirstCU Online and Mobile Account Access, BillPayer, e-Statements and network of free ATMs – You’ll reduce the time it takes to pay your bills and save on the expense of printed paper checks and postage while helping the environment as well.

 Checking Accounts – First Service offers a selection of easy-to-understand checking account options to meet your needs!
 Visit the checking account section on this website to choose the checking account that works best for you.

 Free e-Services – First Service offers free, convenient e-Services to simplify your life.

-Checking Rewards - Learn more about checking rewards programs such as Prewards and Cash Rewards.
+Checking Rewards - Learn more about checking rewards programs such as Ampre and Cash Rewards.

-Improve Funds Availability and Save Time and Money with Direct Deposit – Take the worry and hassle out of payday!
+Save Time and Money with Direct Deposit – Take the worry and hassle out of payday!
 Have your paycheck deposited safely into your checking account.
 Simply print out our Direct Deposit Form, fill in your account information, and give it to your Pay Center.
-Our routing number is - 244077682.
+Our routing number is 244077682.

 Save for Retirement — Many people underestimate the amount of money they’ll need in retirement.
 Be realistic about major expenditures, e.g., will your mortgage be paid off by retirement?
 If so, you may need less income than you do now.
 Do you plan to buy a vacation home or travel extensively?
 Will you have to pay for your own health insurance?
 These and other financial considerations all come into play.